History of Dolly Parton in Timeline

 As of 2017, Dolly Parton's net worth was estimated at $500 million.

-2018: Second Star on the Hollywood Walk of Fame and Guinness World Records
+2018: Hollywood Walk of Fame Recognition and Guinness World Records

-In 2018, Dolly Parton received a second star on the Hollywood Walk of Fame alongside Linda Ronstadt and Emmylou Harris and was recognized in the Guinness World Records for holding records related to Billboard's Hot Country Songs Chart.
+In 2018, Dolly Parton received a second star on the Hollywood Walk of Fame and was inducted alongside Linda Ronstadt and Emmylou Harris in recognition of their work as a trio.
+In 2018, she was also recognized in the Guinness World Records for holding records for the Most Decades with a Top 20 hit and Most Hits on Billboard's Hot Country Songs Chart by a Female Artist.

 July 2019: Unannounced Appearance at Newport Folk Festival

-In July 2019, Dolly Parton made an unannounced appearance at the Newport Folk Festival in Rhode Island, where she performed several songs with the Highwomen and Linda Perry.
+In July 2019, Dolly Parton made an unannounced appearance at the Newport Folk Festival in Rhode Island.
+She performed several songs accompanied by The Highwomen and Linda Perry.

 April 10, 2020: Re-release of Classic Albums